Workplace Safety Tips - increasing personal safety in the workplace by reducing the risk of bank & store robberies.

 • Install a silent hold-up alarm system, and instruct employees to use it.

 • Robbers are often past employees.
 Carefully screen all new hires (with photo ID) and run a background check with police.
-This will keep your employees from robbing you.
+This will help stop your employees from robbing you in the future.

 • Use prearranged signals to alert other employees that a robbery is taking place.
 Have a plan and rehearse it once each month.

 Use two people to open and close your business.
-One person should remain outside (or inside, upon closing) until the other gives the all-clear signal.
-Always enter or leave by the more visible front door.
+Upon opening, one person should remain outside while the other enters, checks for an intruder, and then gives the all-clear signal.
+Upon closing, one person should remain inside while the other exits, checks for an ambush, and then gives the all-clear signal.
+Always enter or exit by the more visible front door.

-• Go to Occupational Safety and Health Administration - OSHA to get OSHA products or advice, file a complaint, or report an emergency.
+• Go to Occupational Safety and Health Administration - OSHA to get OSHA products, advice, file a complaint, or report a problem.

 • The National Institute for Occupational Safety and Health (NIOSH) has online videos of workplace safety strategies at NIOSH - Violence on the Job.